ro-msg-aws-training/resources/src/rds/index.md

 ## Why Relational?

 Before we go through some features of RDS, we must first be able to decide if we use RDS (i.e. a relational database).
 Relational databases are great for [OLTP](<https://database.guide/what-is-oltp/#:~:text=OLTP%20(Online%20Transactional%20Processing)%20is,a%20large%20number%20of%20users.>) as opposed to [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing).
-Perhaps the main difference between the 2 is whether we know how the users will interact with the data or not.
+Take a quick look [here](https://www.guru99.com/oltp-vs-olap.html) to get an understanding of the differences between OLTP and OLAP.

 Generally, relational databases are great because of their querying capabilities (you can built some truly sophisticated queries and joins) and [ACID](https://en.wikipedia.org/wiki/ACID) transactions.
 Interestingly enough, these are also the main causes of their limitations such as high CPU-usage and scalability (they don't scale horizontally in general).
 However, it is a decent choice in most cases unless you are building the next facebook.
 And, of course, your system might use several database types at once (use the right tool for the job).